simalexan/api-lambda-send-email-ses/README.md

 This component has two CloudFormation deployment parameters:

-- `FromEmail`, a required parameter, representing an email from which you want to send an email.
+- `FromEmail`, a required parameter, represents the email sender.
+Must be a SES verified email.
+If you attempt to send email using a non-verified address or domain, the operation results in an "Email address not verified" error.
 - `CorsOrigin`, an optional parameter, where you can restrict access to only specified domains.

 ## Latest Release - 1.0.0